PDAC-SEG

 Department of Geological Sciences, University of Saskatchewan

-Department of Earth and Environmental Sciences, Saint Francis Xavier University
+Department of Earth Sciences, University of New Brunswick

 Department of Earth and Environmental Sciences, University of Ottawa